barrymortenson/garage/readme.md

 # Garage Controller

-An application to control the opening and closing of a garage door and the rasing and lowering of an attic hoist.
+An basic application to control the opening and closing of a garage door and the rasing and lowering of an attic hoist.
 The application is intended to run on raspberry pi using a touch screen as the interface.

 # Raspberry Pi Setup Instructions